geethpw/Blog-App-Python-2.7-Django-/README.md

 # MEBLOG

-MEBLOG is a open-source single-user blogapplication built on django 1.8.5.Final.0 and Python 2.7.10
+MEBLOG is a open-source single-user blog application built on django 1.8.5.0 and Python 2.7.10

 ## Notes